 Maybe if you live away from the university, you will need to include travel expenses in your budget.
 This can be anything from £10 per week to more if you live in London.

 Books, notepads, paper, and printer cartridges are all things you will need, and you should budget about £7 per week for this.

 It is not all study when you come to the UK; there will be time to have some fun, so you need to think about the cost of this.
 A cinema ticket in the UK costs around £8, a pint of beer costs £3, and a DVD rental costs around £3.
 These are all costs you will need to budget for, so set aside what you will need for fun.

 Of course, this list is not comprehensive, but it will give you a starting point and an idea of what things will cost and the cost of living in the UK.

 There are also some things you can do to lower your living expenses, and here are a few tips:

 1. Student NUS Card

 When you begin as a student in the UK, you will get an NUS card, which is a student ID card from the National Union of Students.
 With this card, you will be able to get discounts at many national stores, so always make sure you ask if you can get a discount.

 2. Choose where you shop

-If you are living in your own flat, house or halls of residence with no catering you will need to buy your own food.
-It is common knowledge that supermarkets such as Sainsburys, Marks and Spencer and Waitrose are more expensive than Tesco and Asda.
+If you are living in your own flat, house, or hall of residence with no catering, you will need to buy your own food.
+It is common knowledge that supermarkets such as Sainsbury’s, Marks and Spencer, and Waitrose are more expensive than Tesco and Asda.
 Save money and shop at Asda or Tesco.
-Be wise about your spending and this helps you minimize cost.
+Be wise about your spending, and this helps you minimize costs.